 - Get artsy.
 Instead of a quick pic and back in the car.
-Pack supplies such as clip boards, paper, color pencils or markers, to have the kids color or draw the scenery.
+Pack supplies such as clipboards, paper, colored pencils, or markers, to have the kids color or draw the scenery.
 We suggest sitting at the benches at Swasbacher Landing, Jenny Lake Loop, and visitor centers.

 - Hike safely.
 If you plan on hiking, buy or rent bear spray.
 Talk to your kids about hiking a safe distance from you.
 No running ahead.

 - Become a Junior Ranger.
-Complete The Grand Adventure activitiy booklet to earn a badge.
+Complete The Grand Adventure activity booklet to earn a badge.